This article explains how your application is automatically warmed up, which helps to deliver optimal performance.

 - After unexpected restarts

-The warmup mechanism sends to the application a set of requests that generates different levels of application cache that the application uses, before it starts receiving production traffic.
+The warmup mechanism sends a set of requests to the application, which would force it to generate different levels of application cache when building the responses, before it starts receiving production traffic.

 Sitefinity Cloud uses the standard IIS warmup feature.